BrkRaw/brkraw/README.md

 ```

 ### Acknowledgements
+We thank to the researchers in the Rorden lab at the University of South Carolina,
+regarding their pioneer works and sharing excellent tools for raw data conversion
+to the community that inspired the first author of this project, as well as their sharing know-how.
+We also thank Dr. Mikael Naveau who shares the dataset for benchmarking converter.
-We thank to the staff and colleagues in the Center for Animal MRI (CAMRI)
+Lastly, We thank to the staff and colleagues in the Center for Animal MRI (CAMRI)
-at the University of North Carolina at Chapel Hill for the testing and providing helpful
+at the University of North Carolina at Chapel Hill for the testing and providing helpful feedback.
-feedback.
-Especially thanks to Ms. Tzu-Wen Wang for the test the data management tools.
+Especially thanks to Ms. Tzu-Wen Wang for the test the tool at the front-line.
 This work was supported by NIH (Grant No: RF1MH117053, R01MH111429, and R01NS091236).

 ### License: